 Certificate of Completion Requirements

-***Class of 2011 will have the opportunity to graduate with a “Certificate of Completion” if they do not fulfill the MMC requirements.
+***Students have the opportunity to graduate with a “Certificate of Completion” if they do not fulfill the MMC requirements.

 English 3 credits (6 semesters)

 *Class of 2008 and later must complete 1 credit (2 semesters) of Healthy Living.

 Social Studies 2 credits (4 semesters)